 Checks for Elastic IP addresses (EIPs) that are not associated with a running Amazon Elastic Compute Cloud (Amazon EC2) instance.
 EIPs are static IP addresses designed for dynamic cloud computing.
 Unlike traditional static IP addresses, EIPs can mask the failure of an instance or Availability Zone by remapping a public IP address to another instance in your account.
 A nominal charge is imposed for an EIP that is not associated with a running instance.

 Checks the configuration of your Amazon Relational Database Service (Amazon RDS) for any DB instances that appear to be idle.
-If a DB instance has not had a connection for a prolonged period of time, you can shut down the instance to reduce costs.
+If a DB instance has not had a connection for a prolonged period of time, you can delete the instance to reduce costs.
 If persistent storage is needed for data on the instance, you can use lower-cost options such as taking and retaining a DB snapshot.
 Manually created DB snapshots are retained until you delete them.

 Checks for Amazon Route 53 latency record sets that are configured inefficiently.
 To allow Amazon Route 53 to route queries to the region with the lowest network latency, you should create latency resource record sets for a particular domain name (such as example.com) in different regions.
 If you create only one latency resource record set for a domain name, all queries are routed to one region, and you pay extra for latency-based routing without getting the benefits.